 This desert also has five oases!
 These lush little water pools are the perfect place to catch some shade in the park.
 You can walk under palm trees and see a couple of the 250+ birds that call Joshua Tree home.

 Hoping to see Joshua Tree’s namesake?
 Then you have to visit the Mojave.
 This desert has the perfect conditions for Joshua Trees; it’s extremely rare to see them outside of it.
 But these unique plants have a secret.
 They’re not trees at all!
 Joshua Trees are actually yuccas.
 The national park is the easiest place to see these Dr. Seuss-like plants, making the park even more special.

 Joshua Tree National Park

 If Joshua Tree National Park’s uniqueness and diversity have won you, consider taking Action Tour Guide’s Joshua Tree Tour.
 The tour downloads straight to your phone and guides you through the park with narration and an easy-to-use map.
 It’s self-guided too!
 You get to decide what pace you want to explore the park at.
 The tour also has suggested hikes that you can opt-out of.
 It’s an experience tailored to what you want out of your trip.

 So why wait?
-Download Action Tour Guide’s Joshua Tree Tour today from the App Store or Google Play.
+Download Action Tour Guide’s Joshua Tree Tour today.